This competition is now closed.

 - To support eligible emerging, mid-career and established professional visual artists

-- Purchase existing artworks to be added into the City of Ottawa Art Collection
+- To purchase existing artworks to be added into the City of Ottawa Art Collection

-- To support activities that address the priorities identified in the Renewed Action Plan for Arts, Heritage and Culture in Ottawa (2013 - 2018), including prioritizing applications from individuals with lived experience and identity as a member of Indigenous, Black and other racialized communities, persons with disabilities, women and other equity-deserving groups and artists not currently in the City of Ottawa Art Collection.
+- To support activities that address the priorities identified in the Renewed Action Plan for Arts, Heritage and Culture in Ottawa (2013 - 2018) [1.62 MB], including prioritizing applications from individuals with lived experience and identity as a member of Indigenous, Black and other racialized communities, persons with disabilities, women and other equity-deserving groups and artists not currently in the City of Ottawa Art Collection.

 Who is eligible?

-- Participants must be professional artists or representatives of professional artists such as a gallery or an estate who is applying on behalf of professional artist(s).
+- Representatives of professional artists, such as a gallery or an estate who is applying on behalf of professional artist(s).

-- Artists must have completed specialized training in their artistic field or be recognized by their peers as a professional artist
+Professional artists must have completed specialized training in their artistic field or be recognized by their peers as a professional artist.

-- Artists must live, or have lived, within a 150 km radius of Ottawa or the artwork must have a local connection (please indicate this in your Artist Statement or Artistic Résumé)
+Artists must live, or have lived, within a 150 km radius of Ottawa or the artwork must have a local connection (please indicate this in the Artist Statement or Artistic Résumé).

-- Artists must be committed to their artistic activity
+Artists must be committed to their artistic practice.

 Who is not eligible?

-- students who have not yet completed initial arts training
+- Students who have not yet completed arts training.

-- Applicants, not including galleries, may only submit one application at a time within this program
+- Applicants, not including galleries, may only submit one application at a time within this opportunity.

 Applications are assessed by a Peer Assessment Committee according to: